All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Does weight loss affect how much gabapentin I need?

-Gabapentin dosing is not typically weight-based in adults, so weight loss alone would not usually require a dose change.
-However, significant body composition changes can alter drug distribution.
+Gabapentin dosing isn't typically weight-based in adults, so weight loss alone wouldn't usually require a dose change.
+But significant body composition changes can alter drug distribution.
 If you experience changes in effectiveness or side effects as you lose weight, discuss this with your prescriber.

 Related Articles